Associate Dean for Academic and Student Affairs

 Dr. Ozlem Kilic is the Associate Dean for Academic and Student Affairs for the Tickle College of Engineering.
-Before this, she was an Assistant Professor at the Catholic University of America in the Department of Electrical Engineering and Computer Science in beginning in 2005.
+Before this, she was a Professor and served as the Associate Dean of Engineering at the Catholic University of America.

 Prior to that, she was an Electronics Engineer at the U.S. Army Research Laboratory, Adelphi MD where she managed Small Business Innovative Research (SBIR) Programs for the development of hybrid numerical electromagnetic tools to analyze and design electrically large structures, such as the Rotman lens.
 She has also designed, fabricated and tested various prototypes of Rotman lenses to achieve the broadband scanning capabilities needed for military antennas.